Nmclendon/PopulationByZipCode/README.md

 (Follow the prompts/installation wizard.)

 5. **Install PHP, PHP SQL extension, and phpMyAdmin**:
-- Installs PHP, the PHP SQL extension.
+- Installs PHP, the PHP SQL extension, and phpMyAdmin.

 In the pi terminal:
+**sudo apt install php libapache2-mod-php php-mysql -y**

+then

-**sudo apt install php libapache2-mod-php php-mysql -y** **sudo apt install phpmyadmin -y** (This command will launch an install wizard and prompt you for some input)
+**sudo apt install phpmyadmin -y** (This command will launch an install wizard and prompt you for some input)

 During the installation process, you will be prompted to configure phpMyAdmin.
 Choose Apache as the web server that should be automatically configured to run phpMyAdmin, it may prompt you for your MariaDB root username (this will just be **root**) and then ask you to provide your MariaDB root password when prompted **(only enter a password if you did step 4: Secure MariaDB Installation (optional), otherwise leave the password blank)**